culture

 Around 10:30am, you'll see people streaming into cafes and bars for their almuerzo break.
 It's a legitimate part of the working day.

 On Sundays, the late morning becomes aperitivo time.
-From 11:30am onwards, bars fill with people enjoying vermouth (vermú) or beer with small tapas before the big Sunday lunch.
+From 11:30am onwards, bars fill with people enjoying vermouth (vermu) or beer with small tapas before the big Sunday lunch.

-Lunch (La Comida) - 2 to 4pm
+Lunch in Spain (La Comida), 2 to 4pm

 This is the most important meal of the day in Spain.
 Not dinner.